Rose Hulse: Personal life

-In 2017 she married George Richard Hulse, grandson of Sir Westrow Hamilton Hulse, 9th Baronet - who's family seat is Breamore House.
+In 2017 she married George Richard Hulse, grandson of Sir Westrow Hamilton Hulse, 9th Baronet - whose family seat is Breamore House.
 The Hulse family has common origin with the Holles Earls of Clare.
 The wedding took place at St George's, Hanover Square, followed by a reception at Spencer House, Westminster, owned by the Spencer Family of the late Princess Diana.

-In 2024, a portrait of Hulse was commissioned and painted by award winning artist, Frances Bell.
+In 2024, a portrait of Hulse was commissioned and painted by award-winning artist, Frances Bell.
 The portrait was exhibited at the 2025 Annual Exhibition of Royal Society of Portrait Painters at the Mall Galleries in London.

 Hulse is involved with a number of charities and organisations in the United Kingdom and Kenya, where she supports youth programs that help to provide opportunities for disadvantage children.
 In 2024 she launched an initiative to bring 6 local communities together in Kenya for an annual Football tournament - which received positive feedback by the local government and community.

 Hulse lives in London and the West Country with her husband and they have two daughters.